Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Mireille TUFFRAUD

-Abstract: Proposal to purchase industrial simulation games (serious games) to provide students in the third year of the Bachelor’s in Production Management (SGM) program with a more practical understanding of the tools and concepts covered in production management courses.
+Abstract: A project to purchase industrial simulation games (serious games) to provide students in the third year of the BUT in Production Management (SGM) with a more practical understanding of the tools and concepts covered in production management courses.

 Forz-IA: Training, support, and a dash of artificial intelligence for success